CayenneLow/hackathon-resources/JUDGING-CRITERIA.md

     * Scratches the surface - a project which can provide food to a select few people

-    * (not expecting people to solve world hunger)

-        * (but would be cool!)

 * **Viability/Feasibility (10)**

 If the project were to be rolled-out in the real world, how viable would it actually be?
 Would it be feasible in terms of **time, cost & scale**?
 Or is it a bit too idealistic to be implemented realistically?
 If the goal concerns people in developing countries, does the project properly take their needs into account?

 * **Technical Prowess	 (15)**

 Is the project technically interesting or difficult?
-Is it just some lipstick on an API, or were there any technical challenges to surmount when building it?** Does it actually work**, is it a barely functional prototype, or is it completely smoke and mirrors?
+Is it just some lipstick on an API, or were there any technical challenges to surmount when building it? **Does it actually work**, is it a barely functional prototype, or is it completely smoke and mirrors?

-* **Originality**** (5)
+* **Originality (5)**
-**Is the hack more than just another generic social/mobile/web/IoT solution?
+Is the hack more than just another generic social/mobile/web/IoT solution?
 Does it do something entirely novel, or at least take a fresh approach to an old problem?

-* **Presentation (5)
+* **Presentation (5) **
-**How effective was the presentation at conveying the team's approach to their chosen goal?
+How effective was the presentation at conveying the team's approach to their chosen goal?
 Was it easy to understand the problem domain and how exactly the project has taken steps in tackling it?